The Patients Association is now free to join.

 of Macmillan, when cancer care is found wanting all over the UK?
 Why isn’t she quoted when the media look for a spokesperson for a sound bite about cancer?

-Stephen Hawkins has had the guts to challenge Jeremy Hunt and a court case looms – where are the others backing him?
-Rather than just sitting back and overlooking the fact that Britons have the worst cancer care in Europe.
+The late Stephen Hawkins had the guts to challenge Jeremy Hunt rather than just sitting back and overlooking the fact that Britons have the worst cancer care in Europe.
+Sadly he is no longer with us.

 Why not copy Europa Donna?